vestalux/sljekyll/elibrary/index.md

                 <a class="white" href="/elibrary/borrowbox"><img src="/images/card/borrowbox.jpg" alt="Screenshot of the BorrowBox website"></a>

                 <p class="{% include /c/block-graf.html %}">Choose from a wide range of eAudio books.
-Use the OverDrive website with your library card, or download apps for Android and iOS.</p>
+Use the BorrowBox website with your library card, or download apps for Android and iOS.</p>

                 <ul class="{% include /c/block-list.html %}">